diagnosenet/diagnosenet.github.io/_posts/2019-07-02-building-cluster-on-jetson-tk2.md

 ### Access the nodes through the network

-There are **two ways** of accessing the nodes: through the management interface, or directly with each node's IP address.
+There are **two ways** of accessing the nodes: through the management interface, or directly by SSH with each node's IP address.

 #### The OOBM interface